The designer of this FontStruction has chosen not to make it available for download from this website

-The s-rune is used for s and z in this font.
+The s-rune is used for c, s and z in this font.
 If c have the sound value "k", use k instead.

-The k-rune is use for k and q in this font. "ks" might be better for x.
+The k-rune is use for k, q and x in this font. "ks" might be better for x.

-The w-rune is used for v and w in this font.
+The w-rune is use for v and W.

-These uppercase keys have special Runes connected to them.
+These uppercase keys have Runes connected to them

 The N-key will get you the "ng"-Rune.

 The R-key will get you the "R"-Rune (which is a different Rune than the "r"-Rune).
 The "R"-rune sometimes also is transcribed as 'z'.
 The "R"-Rune is generally only used at the end of a word.

 The space-key will give you a dot that sometimes was used between words.
 The point-key will get you a double dot.